GLOBAL INTEREST???

 🌈 Let’s Try

-It won’t be easy.
-But it’s worth trying.
+It’s worth trying.
 Worth talking about.
 Worth planning for.
-Worth building.
+Worth building!

 This is about fairness.
 It’s about dignity.
-It’s about everyone having enough—and everyone giving enough.
+It’s about if there is more than enough… everyone having enough—and everyone giving enough!

-No matter who you are or where you’re from, you’re invited to help imagine, share, and create the new way.
+No matter who you are or where you’re from, you’re invited to help imagine, share, and create ‘The Better Way’.

 draft stuff, materials below here I am working through,